dlindahl/omniauth-cas/README.md

   * `port` - The port to use for your configured CAS `host`.
 Optional if using `url`.
   * `ssl` - TRUE to connect to your CAS server over SSL.
 Optional if using `url`.
   * `service_validate_url` - The URL to use to validate a user.
 Defaults to `'/serviceValidate'`.
+  * `callback_url` - The URL custom URL path which CAS uses to call back to the service.
+Defaults to `/users/auth/cas/callback`.
   * `logout_url` - The URL to use to logout a user.
 Defaults to `'/logout'`.
   * `login_url` - Defines the URL used to prompt users for their login information.
 Defaults to `/login` If no `host` is configured, the host application's domain will be used.
   * `uid_field` - The user data attribute to use as your user's unique identifier.
 Defaults to `'user'` (which usually contains the user's login name).